xunnanxu/xunnanxu.github.io/source/_posts/Building-Linux-Workspace-on-Windows-10-via-WSL.md

 To fix that you can create a DWORD `AppendNtPath` under `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Lxss` and set the value to `0`.

+**Update:** The above trick seems to only work for legacy WSL (aka Bash on Ubuntu on Windows).
+For new users, create a DWORD `DistributionFlags` with value `fffffffd` under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LxssManager`.
+Then go to Services and restart the LxssManager service.

+This is undocumented but described in [WSL#2048](https://github.com/Microsoft/WSL/issues/2048).

 ### Allow Linux to Open File Using Preferred Application in Windows

 This is quite useful if you just want to say check an image as WSL is not shipped with a desktop.